carpentries-lab/good-enough-practices/_episodes/01-introduction.md

   - curse current you (bad), or
   - thank current you (better).

+Adopting good practices is kind to your future self.

-Which habits and practices can save you time in the future and improve your work?
+So, which habits and practices can save you time in the future and improve your work?

 > ## Discuss in groups